A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Introduction

 \subsection{Strategy of proof}

-We introduce a new subclass of partially hyperbolic diffeomorphisms with one-dimensional center which we call \emph{flow type}.
+We introduce a new subclass of partially hyperbolic diffeomorphisms with one-dimensional center which we call \emph{flow-type}.
 They are isotopic to the identity and the fundamental examples are the perturbations of time-one maps of Anosov flows.
-Our main result is {Theorem~\ref{mainthm-dichotomy}: the above dichotomy holds for partially hyperbolic flow type diffeomorphisms whose strong foliations are both minimal.
+Our main result is {Theorem~\ref{mainthm-dichotomy}: the above dichotomy holds for partially hyperbolic flow-type diffeomorphisms whose strong foliations are both minimal.

 The uniqueness of the MME for a given sign of the central exponent {(say nonpositive)} follows from a variant of Margulis' approach.
-Namely, we first build a family of measures on the center-unstable leaves.
+Namely, we first build a family of measures on the center-unstable leaves {which is invariant under stable holonomies and projectively invariant under the dynamics}.
 Then we construct measures on unstable leaves, which we call Margulis $u$-conditionals.
 This is more difficult for maps than for flows.

-We then use the entropy with respect to the unstable foliation as introduced by Ledrappier and Young \cite{LYII} and an argument of Ledrappier \cite{Ledrappier84} to show that, when its central exponent is nonpositive, a measure maximizes the entropy if and only if its disintegration along the unstable leaves {is given by} the Margulis conditionals.
+We then use the entropy with respect to the unstable foliation as introduced by Ledrappier and Young \cite{LYII} and an argument of Ledrappier \cite{L84} to show that, when its central exponent is nonpositive, a measure maximizes the entropy if and only if its disintegration along the unstable leaves {is given by} the Margulis conditionals.

 A Hopf argument shows that if there is a MME with negative central exponent, then any MME with nonpositive central exponent must coincide with it.
 The symmetry between positive and negative central exponents in the hyperbolic case follows from the one-dimensionality of the central leaves: we associate to any measure with, say negative central exponent, an isomorphic one with nonnegative central exponent.